proofgeist/cra-template-fmw/template/README.md

+# Quick Start

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and template that sets defaults that Geist Interactive uses.
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), and a template that sets defaults that Geist Interactive uses.

-## Differences from Create React App

 - You will need to run `npm run firstRun` to complete the setup for iE 11.
 - after running `npm start` , launch the inlcuded FM file and run the Load The WebViewer Button.
 - Develop your Widget as regular react widget.
 - running `npm build:inline` will produce a compiled production windget as a single file. copy and paste the contents of that file into your solution to use as your production Source

+Everything else has normal create react app work flow

 ## Available Scripts